NoesisGUI

 Universal Pipeline

-• Create a new camera for post processing.
+• Create another camera for post-processing.
 Set 'Render Type' to 'Overlay' and 'Culling Mask' to 'Nothing'.
 Enable the 'Post Processing' checkbox.

-• Create an empty GameObject with a Volume component for the post processing effects.
+• Create an empty GameObject with a Volume component to define your post-processing effects.

 • Attach both cameras to the Stack section of the Main Camera.
-'UI Camera' must be first in the list.
+The 'UI camera' must be the last in the list to ensure it renders after post-processing.

 Unity3DTutorialImg50.png